 This week hubby and I stayed in a cabin for 2 nights at Kooser State Park.
 We were able to visit 10 new State Parks on this trip, so now we have been to 102 out of 121 Pennsylvania State Parks.
 We always try to hike and explore interesting things at each park.
-Plus we go to the park office for each park to get a stamp in our book to prove we have been there. 🙂 We had a wonderful time and it even rained all day on the second day of our trip.
-Haha!
+Plus we go to the park office for each park to get a stamp in our book.
+We had a wonderful time and it even rained all day on the second day of our trip.

 Our first stop was Trough Creek State Park, even though we have been there twice before and even stayed in the lodge a few years ago.
 We didn’t have the park stamp yet so we wanted to stop for that.
 Plus we did some hiking since the weather was gorgeous and we needed to stretch our legs from the long car ride.